abhinav-lv/uc-backend-task/README.md

 1. <b>http://127.0.0.1:5000/api/total_emissions</b>

-   This is the endpoint which process the request without any optimisations - no cache is used, and no database is used.
+   This is the endpoint which processes the request without any optimisations - no cache is used, and no database is used.

 2. <b>http://127.0.0.1:5000/api/total_emissions_with_cache</b>